5 TMS Features You Should Look for in TMS Software

 As an example, rather than take up staff time answering calls from customers looking for real-time updates on orders, customers can access their data directly through the TMS software.
 Rose Rocket’s customer, Wainwright Trucking, was able to reduce its inbound call volume by 75% by giving customers access to their portal!

 Another client, Tex Williams of Zepto Solutions, reported, "Before Rose Rocket, I would spend 3-4 hours every night not only billing everything for the day but putting in the orders for the next day.
 With Rose Rocket, I am in and out in 30 minutes, and my orders for the day are done."

 Other possibilities for improved efficiency include reducing paperwork with consolidated invoicing, digitally uploading BOLs from your drivers' phone, quickly responding to spot quotes, setting automated alerts for missed pickups or at-risk shipments, or uploading manifests for drivers that are already on the road to minimize any impact.

 When you’re juggling so many logistics, customers and shipments, it’s sometimes hard to see the forest from the trees.
-One of the TMS features that can significantly impact your bottom line is the ability to identify trends and easily synthesize vast amounts of data into actionable changes that will grow your business.
+One of the TMS software features that can significantly impact your bottom line is the ability to identify trends and easily synthesize vast amounts of data into actionable changes that will grow your business.

 Your KPIs might include transportation times, including expected versus actual times; freight cost per unit shipped; percent use of trucking capacity; driver safety scores; driver turnover ratios; percentage of loaded miles; or maintenance expense per mile.